-You can imagine this kind of mail traffic will cause some delays.
+As you can imagine, this kind of mail traffic causes some delays.
 During the holidays the typical mailing time slows down to around 2 weeks.
 Sure, there’s still a chance it will be less than that, but in our experience 2 weeks is generally the case.

 Pro tip: You can schedule all of your Christmas cards ahead of time with Postable.
 Beautiful cards mailed for you.

-So, how to know when to mail out your cards?
+So, how to know when to mail out your cards in order to get them delivered on time?
 Let’s break it down by a few holidays.

 When to send out Christmas cards?

 In an ideal world, you’d mail your Christmas cards on December 1st.
-This will give them plenty of time to arrive by Christmas and will help your recipients feel the holiday love leading up to the big day.
-Be careful not to mail them too early — if Thanksgiving hasn’t rolled around just yet we’d suggest holding off on mailing out your Christmas cards.
+This will give them plenty of time to arrive by Christmas and will make your recipients feel the holiday love leading up to the big day.
+Be careful not to mail them too early — if Thanksgiving hasn’t graced 2021 yet, we’d suggest holding off on mailing your Christmas cards.

-Again, remember to estimate about 2 weeks for your mailing time (especially this year as there may be even more delays with the post office).
+Again, remember to estimate about 2 weeks for your mailing time (especially this year as the USPS might be facing similar delays as in 2020).
 Also consider that the post office doesn’t deliver on December 24th or 25th (postal workers have families too!).
 Count the days from December 23rd — this gives you December 9th as your 2 week buffer.

-And if by some chance your Christmas cards arrive a few days after Christmas just know that your recipients will still feel the love and joy from your greeting.
-Many people enjoy receiving Christmas cards after the 25th as it keeps them in a jolly state of mind (the Christmas tree is still up after all).
+And if by some chance your Christmas cards arrive a few days after Christmas, just know that your recipients will still feel the love and joy from your greeting.
+Many people enjoy receiving Christmas cards after the 25th because it keeps them in a jolly state of mind (the Christmas tree is still up after all).

 When to order Christmas cards?

-If you’re planning on writing and addressing your Christmas cards yourself, you’ll want to order your Christmas cards well in advance.
-Not only will you want to leave time to place them in the mail, but you’ll also want to allow plenty of time for yourself to write your personal message and address & stamp all the envelopes.
+If you’re planning on writing and addressing your Christmas cards yourself, you’ll want to order your Christmas cards *well in advance.
+Not only will you want to leave time to place them in the mail, but don’t forget to allow plenty of time for yourself to write your personal message, address and stamp all the envelopes.
 Speaking of which — don’t forget to buy your USPS stamps in advance too!

 Who should you send Christmas cards to?

 The question should really be what card should you send to whom because at the end of the day, most people in your life would be delighted to receive a Christmas card from you.
-Especially in a year as hard as 2020.
+Especially in 2021 when we’re all yearning for more and more connection with one another.
 On the other hand, maybe skip mailing your long lost friend from middle school a random Christmas greeting.

 The key to remember is not everyone on your list should receive the *same Christmas card.
 Your friends will adore seeing your kids’ smiling faces, but may very well confuse your clients.

-Pro tip: You can choose and customize different card designs when you use Postable and select the recipients with ease.
+Pro tip: You can choose and customize different card designs when you use Postable’s Christmas cards and select the recipients with ease.

 Some suggestions on people you should send a Christmas card to (certainly not a limited list):